Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Introduction

-To answer these RQs, we conducted twenty-two semi-structured interviews with software practitioners across three rounds - between October (2024) and September (2025).
+To answer these RQs, especially RQ2, we conducted twenty-two semi-structured interviews with software practitioners across three rounds - between October (2024) and September (2025).
 Our study aims to comprehend the current industrial perspective on software developers adopting Large Language Model-based tools on SE-related activities, which involves exploring the benefits, challenges, limitations, and recommendations shared by software practitioners involved in SE-related activities.
-Our analysis reveals the following main benefits: (B1) reduced effort due to LLMs as a foundation to boost code development and perceived saving time; (B2) flow experience when LLMs mitigate interruptions and automate simple and tedious tasks; (B3) interaction with LLMs influencing developers' personality and creating a safe space; and (B4) LLMs promoting LLM entrepreneurship as a consultant for every (not complex) question; and these disadvantages: (D1) disruption of the development flow due to an increase in developers' effort influenced by LLMs; (D2) reduced effort due to LLMs negatively impacting developers' personality (e.g., laziness) and hindering developers' skills; (D3) interaction with LLMs reducing mentorship opportunities.
+Our analysis reveals the following main benefits: (B1) reduced effort due to LLMs as a foundation to boost code development and perceived saving time; (B2) flow experience when LLMs mitigate interruptions and automate simple and tedious tasks; (B3) interaction with LLMs influencing developers' personality and creating a safe space; and (B4) LLMs promoting LLM entrepreneurship as a consultant for every (not complex) question; and these challenges: (D1) developer flow interruptions due to frictions in human-LLM interaction; (D2) reduced effort due to LLMs eroding developer skills and agency; (D3) interaction with LLMs reducing mentorship opportunities.
 The main contributions of this research include:

-\begin{itemize} \item Identification and categorisation of benefits and disadvantages of adopting LLMs for software development tasks in terms of individual, team, organisation, and society level. \item A set of recommendations on how to best use LLMs for software development tasks. \end{itemize}
+\begin{itemize} \item Identification and categorisation of benefits and challenges of adopting LLMs for software development tasks in terms of individual, team, organisation, and society level. \item A set of recommendations on how to best use LLMs for software development tasks. \end{itemize}